de-bund-bsi-tr-esor/ERVerifyTool/README.md

 ER Verify Tool
 ==============

+**_NOTE:_** We are working on the new release of the ER verify tool, which is free of the log4j-vulnarability, see https://nvd.nist.gov/vuln/detail/CVE-2021-44228 for more information on this topic.

 **Version: 1.0.7**

 The _ER Verify Tool_ is used to check the conformity of an evidence record to